 Eligibility for government grants is estimated, and if there is significant need, aid may be offered from University administered and University funded resources.
-The student is sent notification of the aid offer in the form of an award letter.
+The student is sent notification of the aid offer via a College Financing Plan.

-The financial aid award may include one of, or a combination of, any of the following assistance vehicles: Federal Pell Grant, state grant, university scholarship and/or grant, FSEOG, work-study, federal and university loans.
+The financial aid offer may include one of, or a combination of, any of the following assistance resources: Federal Pell Grant, state grant, university scholarship and/or grant, FSEOG, work-study, and federal loans.

-The following sections will describe the forms of assistance which might be included in the award.
-They will also indicate actions you must take to follow up on your award.
+The following sections will describe the forms of assistance which might be included in the offer.
+They will also indicate actions you must take to follow up on your offer.